-The ML model provider NWDAF (i.e. an MTLF of NWDAF) provides to the consumer of the ML model provisioning service operations as described in clause 7.5 and 7.6, the output information as listed below:
+The NWDAF containing MTLF provides to the consumer of the ML model provisioning service operations as described in clause 7.5 and 7.6, the output information as listed below:

 - (Only for Nnwdaf_MLModelProvision_Notify) The Notification Correlation Information.

 - ML model information, which includes the ML model file address (e.g. URL or FQDN) for the Analytics ID(s).